elie222/inbox-zero/CLA.md

-# Inbox Zero Contributors License Agreement
+# Syncade Contributors License Agreement

-This Contributors License Agreement ("CLA") is entered into between the Contributor, and Inbox Zero, collectively referred to as the "Parties."
+This Contributors License Agreement ("CLA") is entered into between the Contributor, and Syncade, collectively referred to as the "Parties."

 ## Background:

-Inbox Zero is an open-source project aimed at providing an open-source app to help manage email better.
-This CLA governs the rights and contributions made by the Contributor to the Inbox Zero project.
+Syncade is an open-source project aimed at providing an open-source app to help manage email better.
+This CLA governs the rights and contributions made by the Contributor to the Syncade project.

 ## Agreement:

 **Contributor Grant of License:**

-By submitting code, documentation, or any other materials (collectively, "Contributions") to the Inbox Zero project, the Contributor grants Inbox Zero a perpetual, worldwide, non-exclusive, royalty-free, sublicensable license to use, modify, distribute, and otherwise exploit the Contributions, including any intellectual property rights therein, for the purposes of the Inbox Zero project.
+By submitting code, documentation, or any other materials (collectively, "Contributions") to the Syncade project, the Contributor grants Syncade a perpetual, worldwide, non-exclusive, royalty-free, sublicensable license to use, modify, distribute, and otherwise exploit the Contributions, including any intellectual property rights therein, for the purposes of the Syncade project.

 **Representation of Ownership and Right to Contribute:**